 Most people diagnosed with a brain tumour will not be allowed to drive for a time after their diagnosis.
 Your doctor, surgeon or specialist nurse will tell you if this applies to you.

-If you have a driving licence, you must tell the licencing agency you have been diagnosed with a brain tumour.
+If you have a driving licence, you must tell the licensing agency you have been diagnosed with a brain tumour.

 You could be fined if you do not tell them.
 You could also be prosecuted if you have an accident.